zksync-association/zknation-data/README.md

 ### Contract Call Preparation:

+#### CLI Output Description:

+When you run the scripts, the CLI will output the following data:

+- `address`: The address which claims.
+- `to`: The address to call on L1.
+- `function`: The name of the smart contract function to call.
+- `params`: A JSON object detailing the transaction parameters and specifying the function to call.
+- `l1_raw_calldata`: The calldata to be sent with the transaction.
+- `value`: The amount in wei to send with the transaction.
+- `gas_price`: The minimum gas price in wei to send transaction with.

 #### 1. Claim tokens transaction

 To claim tokens for an L1 contract, you need to first generate calldata.
 Unlike L2 execution, L1 to L2 calldata and the price for the transaction execution depend on network conditions.
 Therefore, use the provided script to generate the transaction parameters.